 - Rack Mount Assemblies

 Reactive Divider/CombinerReactive power dividers/combiners are constructed with either a Wilkinson design or a toroidal design.
 Reactive dividers have a non-symmetrical layout.
-They are generally used to fan-in or fan-out RF signals.
+They are generally used to fan-in or fan-out RF signals because they have less insertion loss than a resistive type divider.
 An 8-way reactive divider/combiner (i.e. 1X8) can be used to fan-out 1 signal into 8 signals.
 If used in the reverse direction it can combine 8 signals into 1 signal acting as an 8-way reactive combiner.
-Reactive dividers typically have 20dB of port-to-port isolation.
+Reactive dividers typically have 20dB of port-to-port isolation between the combiner ports.
+Isolation between ports is desirable for RF fan-in applications.
 If you need help choosing a power divider/combiner for your application, please email our engineering department for recommendations.

 RF Switches (122)JFW offers 50 Ohm and 75 Ohm RF switches with either electro-mechanical or solid-state designs.
 We have broken up the online RF switch models into eight sortable tables: